Koopman operator framework for spectral analysis and identification of infinite-dimensional systems

 which implies that

-The result follows from the definition of the discrete orthogonal projection \eqref{eq:disc_proj}. $\square$ \end{pf} \begin{remark} The proof of Proposition \ref{prop1} is adapted from a proof in \cite{Mauroy_Goncalves2}, but does not rely on semigroup theory.
+The result follows from the definition of the discrete orthogonal projection \eqref{eq:disc_proj}. \end{pf} \begin{remark} The proof of Proposition \ref{prop1} is adapted from a proof in \cite{Mauroy_Goncalves2}, but does not rely on semigroup theory.
 In particular, only weak (i.e. pointwise) convergence properties are used in the proof of Proposition \ref{prop1}, while strong convergence is considered in the proof in \cite{Mauroy_Goncalves2}.
-For this reason, strong convergence results can be obtained in \cite{Mauroy_Goncalves2} in the case of arbitrary bases, but a weaker result is obtained here (see Corollary \ref{col1}). $\diamond$ \end{remark}
+For this reason, strong convergence results can be obtained in \cite{Mauroy_Goncalves2} in the case of arbitrary bases, but a weaker result is obtained here (see Corollary \ref{col1}).
+In this context, considering a space of bounded continuous functionals equipped with a mixed topology would allow to exploit the strong continuity property of the semigroup, as shown in \cite{Farkas}, and possibly recover stronger convergence results. \end{remark}